-Severely beaten Bronx infant, 3 months old, has died
+Bronx infant Sherlin Camacho, who was severely beaten, has died - amNewYork

-A 3-month-old baby who was severely beaten last week died in the hospital on Monday after she was taken off life support, her mother’s attorney said.
+The death of a 3-month-old baby who was severely beaten last week has been ruled a homicide, the medical examiner said Thursday.

+The girl, Sherlin Camacho, died in the hospital on Monday after she was taken off life support, her mother’s attorney said.
+The medical examiner said the cause of death was blunt force injury to the head.

-The girl, Sherlin Camacho, was first rushed to the hospital on Tuesday after her father found her not breathing inside their West Farms apartment on Honeywell Avenue, near East 181st Street, according to police and Jessica Cuadrado, her mother’s attorney.
+Camacho was first rushed to the hospital on Tuesday after her father found her not breathing inside their West Farms apartment on Honeywell Avenue, near East 181st Street, according to police and Jessica Cuadrado, her mother’s attorney.

-The baby’s mother, Katherine Plasencia, had just fed the infant and left for work before she stopped breathing.
+The baby’s mother, Katherine Plasencia, had just fed the infant and left for work before she stopped breathing, Cuadrado said.

 When her father, Manuel Camacho, found Sherlin, he asked their roommate to call 911, Cuadrado said.
 When police arrived, they tried to perform CPR on the girl.